Aureum01/SMapQL/README.md

 ### Example command to run the script on an IP address

 `python smapql.py -t http://[IP address] -th 10 -o report.txt`

+# Customization

+Check the /src folder for the Singular folder which includes the overall script for you to customize to your needs or add to your development.

 ## License: